Gordon College logo

 Physics

-Why study physics at Gordon?
+Why major in physics at Gordon?

 Beyond the classroom

-As a physics student, you’ll participate in a yearlong research project—an opportunity to dive deeper into an area of interest together with your faculty mentor.
+As a physics major, you’ll participate in a yearlong research project—an opportunity to dive deeper into an area of interest together with your faculty mentor.
 You will also be part of a close-knit community that gathers regularly for shared meals, cheers on first-year students in their annual Robotics Competition, and always has fun physics and engineering projects in the works.
 Many students also choose to participate in other opportunities:

 • Research Experiences for Undergraduates (REU)